cositools/cosi-data-challenges/README.md

 If you haven't worked with Jupyter before, you can find some help [here](https://github.com/cositools/cosi-data-challenge-2/tree/main/cosipy-intro/notebook_help.md).

 As a very first step, try working through some of the example notebooks.
-Specific challenges for the different science topics are described below.
+It is highly recommended to start with the dataIO notebook, as this describes the general handling of COSI data, and it is needed for almost all other notebooks.
+Specific challenges for the different science topics are described in the links below.
 You can start with whichever topic you are most interested in.
 Each challenge will refer you to a specific example notebook that will demonstrate the basic tools needed to complete the respective challenge.
 If you have completed the main challenges and are interested in exploring other models, you can employ the source injector (see the [Source injector](https://github.com/cositools/cosipy/tree/develop/docs/tutorials/source_injector) example).
-If you are interested in getting more involved in the cosipy development, see the [Known Caveats and Limitations](#known-caveats-and-limitations) section at the bottom of this page, which outlines some of the priority areas for the next stages of development.
+If you are interested in getting more involved in the cosipy development, see the [Known Caveats and Limitations](#known-caveats-and-limitations) section at the bottom of this page, as well as the bottom of the [cosipy-intro](cosipy-intro), which outlines some of the priority areas for the next stages of development.

 All input models used for the simulations can be found in the DC3 source library of the COSI simulation pipeline, available [here](https://github.com/cositools/cosi-sim/tree/main/cosi_sim/Source_Library/DC3).
 This includes all the information about the injected sources, and it can be used for checking the results of the data challenges.